PlaidCloud/website/content/en/docs/concepts/containers/images.md

 This approach is suitable if you can control node configuration.

 {{< note >}}
-Default Kubernetes only supports the `auths` and `HttpHeaders` section in Docker configuration.
+Default PlaidCloud only supports the `auths` and `HttpHeaders` section in Docker configuration.
 Docker credential helpers (`credHelpers` or `credsStore`) are not supported.
 {{< /note >}}